-Translation in War of Hormones :) I like it.
+Translation in BTS's War of Hormones :) I like it.

 In the music vids I'm watching there's an attention to small gestures...
 And the fanbase has an extraordinary attention to the small gesture.
 I'm blown away.
 And feel a rapport.

-(And then there's the big gestures, a few captured in the FMV's below...)
+Guy gestures, with or without props, a few captured in the FMV's below...)

 Discussing all this with a friend a while back, I wrote about this vivid memory...

 I went with some buddies into the Shuswap forests.
 We had two pick up trucks.
 Us girls and the guys.

 There to cut a tree down, we watched as the guys, in the parked truck in front of us, piled out, unloaded a chainsaw, grabbed a rope. put on their gloves…

 Boys but men, I thought.
 Freshly of age.
 Displaying those man traits- the deep voices, the shoulder shrugs, the confident handling of tools, the easy laughs.